 If you don’t trust Microsoft, you should probably stop reading.
 If you don’t trust Microsoft, you probably won’t trust OneDrive with your files.

-If you’ve decided you’re never going to trust “the cloud”, you can probably stop reading now as well.
+If you’ve decided you’re never going to trust “the cloud”, you can stop reading now as well.
 There’s no getting around the fact that OneDrive is, at its heart, a cloud-based service.

 I’m convinced that OneDrive is one of Microsoft’s most under-appreciated services.